-Filippo Minelli (Brescia, IT, 1983) is a contemporary artist based in Barcelona and working internationally, analyzing and researching landscape, politics and communication to create installations and performances documented through photography and video.
+Filippo Minelli (Italy, 1983) is a contemporary artist working internationally, analysing and researching landscape, politics and communication to create installations and performances documented through photography and video.
+His work is based on a nomadic practice mainly focused on peripheral geographic areas.

 Landscape, identity, politics